RadialDevGroup/ombudsman/management/ONBOARDING.md

   - Confirm user has set up two-factor authentication.
   - Add user to Heroku team.
 - Google Drive
-  - To access the Radial Drive, type "radial" in the search bar, and it will show in the dropdown.
+  - To access the Radial Drive, type "radial" in the search bar, and it will show in the dropdown, click on it.
+Right click on the new folder, select "Add to My Drive", now it should show in the left navigation.
   - Note that anything created in your Drive will be transferred to Radial when you leave the company.
 (Don't keep personal documents in it)

 ### Training